ezcode24/ezIELTS/DEPLOYMENT.md

 ### 1. Environment Variables

-Create a `.env` file in the root directory with the following variables:
+Create a `.env` file in the root directory (there is a env.example file in the folder) with the following variables:

 ```env
 # Server Configuration